programming-in-th/grader/README.md

 Target reached in 30 moves
 ```

-and

 ```plaintext
 Incorrect
 0
 Wrong format
 ```

-are valid outputs from the checker.

-In the case when the program exceeds the time limit, memory limit, or encounters a runtime error, the grader will write the following to the /tmp/grader/{submissionID}/{testCaseIndex}.check instead of running the checker script.
-You **must not** handle this manually.
-In other words, the following verdicts **must not** be used by a custom checker.

-Time Limit Exceeded:
 ```plaintext
 Time limit exceeded
 0
 Process killed: wall time limit exceeded
 ```

-Memory Limit Exceeded:
 ```plaintext
 Memory limit exceeded
 0
 Process killed: max-rss exceeds memory limit
 ```

-Runtime error:
 ```plaintext
 Runtime error
 0